Bylong, New South Wales

 Bylong is a village in New South Wales, Australia, in the Mid-Western Regional Council.
 It is located on the Bylong Valley Way.

 The area is home to numerous horse studs.
 The champion racehorse and sire Heroic was born in the area.

-Bylong hosts an annual Mouse racing event.
+Bylong hosts an annual mouse racing event.

 Access

-Bylong can be accessed from the Hunter Region by travelling west along the Golden Highway and turn onto the Bylong Valley Way, 1 km before Sandy Hollow.
+Bylong can be accessed from the Hunter Valley by travelling west along the Golden Highway and turn onto the Bylong Valley Way, 1 km before Sandy Hollow.
 If travelling from Ilford, Bylong can be accessed by travelling 2 km north along the Castlereagh Highway and turn onto the Bylong Valley Way.

 Railways

-Bylong has a railway crossing loop, 1 km east of Bylong on the Sandy Hollow–Gulgong (originally Maryvale) railway line.
+Bylong has a railway crossing loop, 1 km east of Bylong on the Sandy Hollow-Gulgong railway line.
 The railway passes through a 2 km tunnel in the Bylong Range, 8 km to the east-southeast (32°26′11.0″S 150°12′00.8″E) between the Bylong River and Murrumbo Creek valleys.